I have written in the past a couple of blogs about this year’s election even though this site is not exactly a political venue.

 For me, this vote is also an opportunity to cast a vote for justice.
 I am glad I have the opportunity to cast a vote against misogyny.

 I haven’t always had such a chance.
 I may have had to deal with misogyny in my marriage, in family court and in many social settings without any way to stop it.
-But on election day, I will be adding my vote to the millions who will say “No More” to outdated male privilege that allows some to commit crimes against others.
+But on election day, I will be voting against Trump and adding my vote to the millions who will say “No More” to outdated male privilege that allows some to commit crimes against others.

 I hope we in the majority, by a landslide.
 I hope that we have evolved as a society that we will condemn this together.
 And please forgive me for the political blog.
 If I have offended you, I’m sorry.
 I really am.